SegevHaviv/Personal-Portfolio/README.md

 <h1> Segev Haviv's Portfolio </h1>

-Portfolio project was built with React & Material-Ui for styling, using the newly released hooks addition.
+Portfolio project programmed with React & Material-Ui for styling, using the newly released hooks addition.

 Running on www.segevhaviv.com , My resume can also be viewed through there by going to 'Resume' tab through the drawer.